Freedom of religion in Pakistan: International Views

 On 23 September 2009, the United States House of Representatives introduced a "House Resolution 764" which calls on Pakistan to restore religious freedom in the country where Hindus, Christians, Ahmadiyyas and Baháʼís (the religions mentioned by name) are subjugated.
 The resolution was introduced by Representative Chris Smith.
 As of December 2016, the resolution failed.

 In 2018, Pakistan was seen as one of the top 5 countries with the highest levels of social hostilities involving religion, along with India, Nigeria, Egypt and Bangladesh.

 In 2022, Freedom House rated Pakistan’s religious freedom as 1 out of 4, noting that the blasphemy laws are often exploited by religious vigilantes and also curtail the freedom of expression by Christians and Muslims, especially Ahmadis.
 Hindus and Christians have spoken of vulnerability to kidnapping and forced conversions.

+Demographics

+In the 1941 census of India, areas of modern Pakistan had a population of 5.9 million Non-Muslims.
+After the Partition of India, about 5 million Hindus and Sikhs left the country.
+In the 1951 census, West Pakistan (current Pakistan) had 1.6% Hindu population.
+Much of the decrease in minorities of Pakistan has occurred due to the events around the partition of India, the wars of 1965 and 1971.
+It has been attributed to reasons like communal violence and discrimination that minority communities face.
+Another reason for low non-Muslim percentage is because of higher birth rates among the Muslims.

+By 1997, the percentage of Hindus remained stable at 1.6% in Pakistan.